How to build WordPress on AWS

 It's 5.4 series.

-The cause is that the amzn2-core repository has a high priority.
+This is because the amzn2-core repository has a higher priority.

 # yum install php php-mbstring php-xml php-xmlrpc php-gd php-pdo php-pecl-mcrypt php-mysqlnd php-pecl-mysql --enablerepo=remi-php73